Top 10 Places to Visit in Sydney

 - Entrance permit: Access to Bondi Beach is free.

 If you are wondering where to go in Sydney, start with the iconic Sydney Opera House.
 Truly one of the world’s architectural marvels, it tops the list of things to see while taking a trip to Australia.
 Danish architect Jorn Utzon’s inspired design created a world-class performing arts complex, set against the Sydney Harbour seascape.
 As you explore this architectural masterpiece, you will discover the history and colorful stories that are Sydney’s UNESCO World Heritage pièce de résistance.

 - Best time to visit: Sydney Opera House is an ideal destination that can be visited at any time of the day throughout the year.

 - Entrance permit: You can enjoy a leisurely walk around the Opera House and access some areas for free.

-To Sydneysiders, the Bridge is more than an iconic landmark it is part of their heritage and a world-renowned symbol of Australia.
-Affectionately known as the “coathanger” the Sydney Harbor Bridge was opened in 1932.
+To Sydneysiders, the Bridge is more than an iconic landmark, it is part of their heritage and a world-renowned symbol of Australia.
+Affectionately known as the “coathanger” the Sydney Harbour Bridge was opened in 1932.
 Today, visitors can see Sydney at its best by joining a bridgeclimb experience, getting to the top of Sydney Harbour Bridge and experiencing one of Sydney’s most photographed landmarks.
 As you ascend the Bridge’s arches you will see an epic sweep of one of the most beautiful harbors on earth laid out before your eyes.
 Not a fan of heights?
 Walk across the bridge to get the best views of the Sydney Opera House and Circular Quay.
 The Sydney Harbour Bridge should definitely be on your list of top places to visit in Sydney.

 - Best time to visit: Spring, summer or early autumn to enjoy the stunning views of Sydney Harbor.